-The print version of the 2016 California Environmental Scorecard The California Environmental Scorecard is the signature publication of the California League of Conservation Voters (CLCV).
-Published continuously since 1973, the Scorecard rates lawmakers’ records on environmental legislation based on their actions (specifically votes or, in the case of the Governor, bill signings and vetoes).
-Because CLCV doesn’t rely on donating large sums of money to candidates, these scores serve as CLCV’s primary accountability tool, the key quantitative measure in California environmental politics, and a major source of publicity (and occasionally controversy).
+For more than fifty years, the California Environmental Scorecard has been the premier method of keeping legislators accountable to voters on conservation, health, and climate.
+The Scorecard rates lawmakers’ records on environmental legislation based on their actions (specifically votes or, in the case of the Governor, bill signings and vetoes).
+Published continuously since 1973 by the California League of Conservation Voters (CLCV, now known as California EnviroVoters), these scores serve as the key quantitative measure in California environmental politics and a major source of publicity (and occasionally controversy).

 Between 2005 and 2016, I was deeply involved in the production of the Scorecard both in print and online.
 Each year during that time, I gathered, organized, and created content for the Scorecard.
 Responsibility for managing the project was shared over time; I served as project lead from 2005 through 2013.
 Between 2010 and 2015, I wrangled the vast array of content (scores, bills, votes, legislators, and issue areas) onto CLCV’s Drupal website.